mcallistertad/embedded-client/README.md

 ```

 Returns `SKY_SUCCESS` on success, `SKY_ERROR` on error and sets sky_errno appropriately.
 After a successful close, the
-session context buffer may be copied to non-volatile storage.
-The size of the buffer may be deterined by a call to
+session context may be copied to non-volatile storage.
+The size of the buffer may be determined by a call to
 sky_sizeof_session_ctx().

 sky_close() may report the following error conditions in sky_errno: